pablob2002/pablo-avdm/README.md

 ## Contributors:

-- Pablo Barquín Soria
+- Pablo Barquín Soria (pablob2002)
-- Sara González Basdediós
+- Sara González Basdediós (saragonbas)
-- Alba López Rivas
+- Alba López Rivas (abby-lr-ub)
-- Sergi Martínez Galindo
+- Sergi Martínez Galindo (sergi-mg)
-- Alejandro Palacios Garrido
+- Alejandro Palacios Garrido (aleepg72)

 ## Introduction
 This project consists in a data analysis of the immigration (its characteristics and consequences) in the city of Barcelona, from 1997 to 2025, using different open data sources (specified in the following section).
 The project is divided in five subprojects, each one corresponding to one of the contributors, which have the objective of analysing different specific aspects of the studied topic.